- CEMC Home

 - About Us

-The CEMC Workshop in Computer Science for Young Women was designed to encourage young women considering computer science as a career for the first time.
-It is a unique opportunity designed to ignite enthusiasm for computer science in interested female students from across Canada who have had little or no previous exposure to computer science.
-The young women invited learn that computer science is about much more than using and programming computers.
-Through lectures, labs and hands-on activities, the workshop explores the foundations and applications of computer science that have a profound effect on the world today.
-Lasting friendships develop as participants stay in on-campus residences for one week and enjoy many social events.
+The CEMC Workshop in Computer Science for Young Women exists to encourage young women, and people of other under-represented genders,* who are considering computer science as a career for the first time.
+It is a unique opportunity designed to ignite enthusiasm for computer science in interested students from across Canada who have had little or no previous exposure to computer science.
+Attendees learn that computer science is about much more than using and programming computers.

 |Read quotes from past participants|

-Female grade 9 and 10 students with an aptitude for mathematics attending a Canadian high school or middle school.
+We welcome applicants who are female or another gender identity under-represented in computer science*.
+Applicants must be in grade 9 and 10, have an interest in mathematics, and currently attend a Canadian high school or middle school.
 Participants should not have attended any similiar workshop.

 There is a $150 registration fee, including applicable taxes, to be paid after invited applicants have received their confirmation package.

+Applications are typically accepted from mid-January to mid-February.
 Applicants write a short essay explaining why they would be a good candidate.
-They must also have a Math, Science or Computing teacher fill out a reference form on their behalf.
-We are looking for participants with an aptitude in mathematics but little or no previous exposure to computer science.
-All applications must be completed by February 23, 2017.
-Applicants will be notified about acceptance around March 23, 2017.
+They must also have a Math, Science or Computing teacher fill out an on-line reference on their behalf.
+We are looking for participants with an interest in mathematics but little or no previous exposure to computer science.

 We receive many applications for this workshop.
 We typically receive more qualified applicants than spots available, and we use lotteries to select among similarly qualified applicants.
-We are looking for participants with an aptitude in mathematics but little or no previous exposure to computer science.
-Applicants will be notified about acceptance around March 23, 2017.
+We are looking for participants with an interest in mathematics but little or no previous exposure to computer science.
+It is rare for two students from the same school to be selected.
+Applicants will be notified about acceptance in late March.

 Browse a small sampling of the many photos taken in past years.